 An innovative solution

-For a comprehensive approach to accessibility management, request a demo of the eSSENTIAL Accessibility solution.
+For a comprehensive approach to accessibility management, request a demo of the Level Access solution.
 Our approach combines tooling and technology with access to expert services and training, all at a fixed-fee price.
-Our solution is the market’s only full-scale, enterprise-ready digital accessibility platform, enabling you to meet your accessibility objectives and scale with confidence.
+Our solution includes the market’s only full-scale, enterprise-ready digital accessibility platform, enabling you to meet your accessibility objectives and scale with confidence.

 eSSENTIAL Accessibility has changed its name to Level Access!
 Read More